AndrewChau/learn-gremlin-jupyter-notebook/README.md

 ## Run the Notebooks
-Now simply run the Juypter notesbooks inside the "Gremlin Notebooks" folder.
+Now simply run the Juypter notebooks inside the "Gremlin Notebooks" folder.

 ## Imports
 As seen in all of the notebooks, the necessary packages are imported using the loader.
 Here is a list of what's available.